Mylo16/World/README.md

 ### Prerequisites

 In order to run this project you need:

-Install git on your computer
+-Install git on your computer
-code editor
+-code editor

 ### Setup

 Clone this repository to your desired folder:

+-git@github.com:Mylo16/Hello-World.git

 ## 👥 Authors <a name="authors"></a>